vittau/blog/_posts/2019-01-12-linting-javascript-and-typescript.markdown

 <!--more-->

+We will be using <a href="https://nodejs.org" target="_blank">Node.js</a> 11.4.0 and <a href="https://yarnpkg.com" target="_blank">Yarn</a> 1.13.0 for this.

+Let's begin by installing all the global dependencies we will need:

+<pre><code class="bash">
+yarn global add typescript eslint tslint prettier eslint-config-airbnb eslint-config-prettier eslint-plugin-import eslint-plugin-jsx-a11y eslint-plugin-react eslint-plugin-prettier tslint-config-prettier
+</code></pre>

 The <i>.eslintrc.json</i> file goes into the user's home folder (Windows: <i>%UserProfile%</i>, Linux: <i>~</i>) and is as follows:

 <pre><code class="javascript">